ilhams16/selenium-ide/README.md

-My project using selenium IDE from Google Chrome extensions
+My project using selenium with python on Sauce Demo Website